How to fix electrical panel

 1. 1

-Locate the main breaker for the panel and turn it to the off position to cut power to the panel.
+Locate the main circuit breaker in your electrical panel and turn it to the 'off' position to cut power to the entire panel.

 2. 2